Extract Documentation

 Returns:

-end of last full day populated in database or default past time if no data found
+End of the last fully populated day found in the database, or a default past datetime if no data is available.

 ecopipeline.extract.get_noaa_data(station_names: List[str], config: ConfigManager, station_ids: dict = {}) dict